cavalle/steak_is_a_scam/steak/steak.md

 # Your brain fills the gaps

 <!SLIDE>
-.notes This is how we work, by telling ourselves lies all the time in order to understand the world.
+.notes This is how we work: we tell ourselves lies all the time in order to understand the world.
 What marketers do, then, is taking advantage of this basic mechanism in order to make an idea spread…

 ## Telling lies to understand the world